-In the age of technology, where mostly everything is going digital, there are risks attached to it, including tech support scams, which are harmful to the electronic device and the user.
-Scammers try to incorporate their strategies into the machine, which one often needs to learn the actuality happening inside their device.
+In the age of technology, where almost everything is going digital, there are risks attached to it, including tech support scams, which are harmful to the electronic device and the user.
+Scammers try to incorporate their strategies into the machine, and one often needs to learn what is happening inside their device.

 It is a practice to exploit internet users through social engineering and fear tactics where the scammer disguises themself as a computer technician whose work is to resolve problems associated with the device.
 It is primarily done through a telephonic call where they target innocent individuals.

 After the payment, in most cases, it is found that the scammer does nothing.
 Still, since he has administrative access to the victim’s computer, he installs malware or accesses personal information that can be used for identity theft.
-The other ways are a display of pop-up warnings stating that the malware has been detected and call on the given number for further assistance, and online ads where if you click on susceptible links, it directs the user to their way.
+The other ways are a display of pop-up warnings stating that the malware has been detected and calling the given number for further assistance, and online ads where, if you click on susceptible links, it directs the user to their way.

 What is the situation in India when it comes to scams?

 According to the Microsoft Global Tech Support Scam Research report 2021, India saw a relatively high rate of tech support scams at 69% in the last year, among the highest in all countries.
-The cases of scams have increased, which come from unsolicited calls.
+The number of scams that come from unsolicited calls has increased.
 Consumers in India sustained a relatively high “scam encounter rate” of 69% in the last 12 months, similar to the 70% rate experienced in 2018, the news agency PTI published the Microsoft findings.
 However, there has been a 5% decrease in scams globally.

 Help measures in the state of post scam process or the potential scam